kxz/omnipresence/docs/plugins.rst

    .. py:method:: registered()

       An optional callback, fired when the plugin is initialized.
-      At this point, an :py:class:`omnipresence.IRCClientFactory` object has been assigned to the ``self.factory`` object attribute, which can be used to read configuration data (through :py:data:`~omnipresence.IRCClientFactory.config`).
+      At this point, a :py:class:`omnipresence.ConnectionFactory` object has been assigned to the ``self.factory`` object attribute, which can be used to read configuration data (through :py:data:`~omnipresence.ConnectionFactory.config`).

 Command plugins
 ---------------